About this listing

 Interaction with Guests

 We both work (office and at home) and workdays can be a bit rushed but generally, evenings afford some relaxation and catching up.
-We're pretty laidback people and we are always up for a good chat, or a quiet drink or even the occasional movie marathons at home.
+We're pretty laidback people and are always up for a good chat, or a quiet drink or even the occasional movie marathons at home.
 Wild party animals we're definitely not. :-)

-Chemists/drugstores/pharmacies, hair salons, bookshops, toy shops, sporting goods, an Apple Store, hardware, banks and ATMs, money exchange, courier and travel agencies, wines and spirits, greengrocers, butcheries, grocery and supermarkets, music learning centre, hospitals and clinics, (yup!), fitness centres, cybercafes, and even the secondhand clothes/toys/household goods place that is Toi Market are within easy walking distance.
+Chemists/drugstores/pharmacies, hair salons, bookshops, toy shops, sporting goods, an Apple Store, hardware, banks and ATMs, money exchange, courier and travel agencies, wines and spirits, greengrocers, butcheries, grocery and supermarkets, music learning centre, hospitals and clinics, (yup!), fitness centres, cybercafes, churches and mosques, and even the secondhand clothes/toys/household goods place that is Toi Market are within easy walking distance.
 Seriously! :-)

 Public transport is 500 meters away at Argwings Kodhek Road beside Yaya Centre while Ngong Road is 900 meters away beside Prestige Plaza.
 Buses and vans will take you downtown within 20 to 30 minutes where other buses and vans can take you elsewhere.